The organelle proteome

 A major function of proteins is to catalyze, conduct and control cellular processes in time and space.
 As different organelles and subcellular structures offer distinct environments, with distinct physiological conditions and interaction partners, the subcellular localization of a protein is an important factor for protein function.
 Consequently, mis-localization of proteins is associated with cellular dysfunction and various human diseases (Kau TR et al. (2004); Laurila K et al. (2009); Park S et al. (2011)).
 Knowledge of the spatial distribution of proteins at the subcellular level is essential for understanding protein function and molecular interactions, as well as for identifying the components of different cellular processes.
 Thus, studying how cells generate and maintain their spatial organization is central for understanding the mechanisms of living cells.

-Within the subcellularresource, 13534 human proteins have been mapped at single-cell level to 49 different organelles and subcellular structures (Figure 1), which has enabled the definition of 14 major organelle proteomes.
-The final group consists of proteins localizing to sub of the highly specialized sperm cells have been grouped into a s
+Within the subcellular resource, 13603 human proteins have been mapped at single-cell level to 49 different organelles and subcellular structures (Figure 1), which has enabled the definition of 14 major organelle proteomes.
+The final group shown below consists of proteins localizing to subdtructures of the highly specialized sperm cells.

 The analysis also reveals that approximately half of the proteins localize to multiple compartments and identifies many proteins with single-cell variation in terms of protein abundance and/or spatial distribution.